 While antidepressants are generally considered safe, like many medications, there are possible side effects.
 These could include:

 - constipation, diarrhea, indigestion, or nausea

 - weight gain

 You should immediately contact your doctor if you experience signs of serious allergic reaction, dizziness, or difficulty breathing while taking these medications.

 We know this can feel like a lot of information to process, and you may still have questions.
 But don’t worry, you’re not in this alone.
-Cove works with licensed physicians to help each and every person find a treatment plan that helps them feel more in control of their condition.
-If you’d like to speak to a Cove physician about your headaches, simply click here.
+Cove works with licensed doctors to help each and every person find a treatment plan that helps them feel more in control of their condition.
+If you’d like to speak to a Cove physician about your headaches, you can get started here.